You can find our full list of preferred and recommended caterers here.

 If you are planning your event outside but the forecast is calling for inclement weather, you have two options: move the event indoors or set up an event tent.
 We have two large indoor spaces, the Fireplace Room and the Beacon Room, and the West Lawn is also able to accommodate large event tents.

-We have in-house tables, chairs, dishware and cutlery that can be provided for a flat fee of $300.
-Additional items, such as white outdoor chairs, a portable dance floor and a fire pit can be rented from us at an extra cost.
+We have in-house tables, chairs, dishware and cutlery that can be provided at a cost of $10.00 plus HST per guest.
+Additional items, such as a portable dance floor and a fire pit can be rented from us at an extra cost.
 Table linens and additional table décor can be rented through your caterer.

 We highly recommend choosing from our list of preferred or recommended caterers, as they are familiar with the space and are fully-aware of the transportation challenges that come with working on the Toronto Islands.